sglahn/dotfiles/README.md

 ## Dependencies
 ### Tmux
 Tmux comes with the Tmux Plugin Manager already installed.
-To install the rest of the Tmux plugins configured in the .tmux.conf file type <kbd>prefix</kbd>+<kbd>I</kbd>.
+To install the rest of the Tmux plugins configured in the .tmux.conf file, type <kbd>prefix</kbd>+<kbd>I</kbd>.
 The tmux-yank plugin has the following additional dependencies:

 On Linux:
-- xsel
-Install it with:
+- xsel, install it with:
 ```
 sudo apt-get install xsel
 ```
 On OS X:
-- reattach-to-user-namespace
-Install it with:
+- reattach-to-user-namespace, install it with:
 ```
 brew install reattach-to-user-namespace
 ```